-What is SPICE Simulation in Electronics Design?
+What is a SPICE Simulation in Electronics Design?

-If you’re new to SPICE simulations and you’ve never used a simulator as a PCB designer, then don’t fret.
+If you’re new to SPICE simulations and you’ve never used a simulator as an electronics PCB designer, then don’t fret.
 You don’t need to be an expert on electrical simulations, but knowing how to use a SPICE simulator and how to interpret the results helps you design accurately for many applications.
-Keep on reading to learn about what is a SPICE simulation and how to use them in your designs.
+Keep on reading to learn about what is a SPICE software simulation and how to use them in your designs.

 There are a few basic analyses that can be performed in typical SPICE simulation applications.
 These tasks include: